youzhitu/confusionformer/README.md

 ```sh
 bash train.sh
 ```
 Running this code will create a "model_ckpt" directory, and the checkpoints will be saved in this folder.
+We later found that a (global) mini-batch size of 128 produces a better EER.

 ### Embedding extraction
 ```sh